indreshmishra566-stack/DjangoLearn/README.md

 ## Adding Content

-Use the admin panel at `/admin/` — create a superuser first:
+Use the admin panel at  `/admin/` — to create a superuser :

 ```bash
 python manage.py createsuperuser